Research Associate and Lecturer (Wissenschaftliche Mitarbeiter)

 Yorim Spoelder is a postdoctoral research fellow affiliated with the Einstein Professorship in Global History at Freie Universität Berlin.
 He previously held various DFG and SNSF-funded fellowships at Albert-Ludwigs-University Freiburg, Free University Berlin and IHEID Geneva, was a guest scholar at EHESS Paris, and affiliated as a researcher with the Centre for Policy Research in New Delhi.
 He holds degrees from Free University Berlin (Doctorate), University of Cape Town (MA), University College Maastricht (BA), and received part of his academic training at National Taiwan University and JNU New Delhi.
 As of autumn 2021, Spoelder contributes regularly to the Asian Review of Books.

 Spoelder’s research focuses on the modern connected histories of Europe, South and Southeast Asia and is characterized by an interdisciplinary and global approach.
 His main interests include imperial history, the history of knowledge, urban history, critical heritage studies and international affairs.
-His forthcoming book Staging the Nation Beyond the Raj: Transcolonial Knowledge Networks and Visions of Greater India, 1800-1950s was longlisted for the ICAS “Best Dissertation in the Humanities Prize 2021”.
+His forthcoming book Visions of Greater India: Transimperial Knowledge and Anticolonial Nationalism, ca. 1800-1960 (Cambridge University Press) was longlisted for the ICAS “Best Dissertation in the Humanities Prize 2021”.
 Conceived as the first comprehensive study of the Greater India imagination, the book sheds new light on how Orientalist knowledge production along the Silk Roads and across the Dutch and French spheres in Southeast Asia energized anti-colonial nationalism and Asianist visions in British India.
 The book zooms in on the politics and implications of the interwar reframing of India as Asia’s ancient cultural and civilizational fount and shows its lasting impact on the ‘idea of India’, the study of ‘Indianized’ cultural heritage across the wider Asian sphere, and Indian foreign policy soft power repertoires from Nehru to Modi.